What is diversity, and what does it really mean to the business world?

 “A common misconception is diversity is simply recruiting people from a range of backgrounds.”

-True workplace diversity not only consists of people from a range of backgrounds, but also people who have different ideas, mindsets, worldviews and personalities.
-While encompassing a range of backgrounds will usually lead to a range in these personal attributes, it is not always the case.
-The desire to hire a “cultural fit” often leads to the problem of hiring people of exactly the same personality type, who just happen to be from a range of cultures or backgrounds.
-True diversity is achieved when an employer encompasses all differences: differences in background and differences in personality.
+True workplace diversity encompasses not only people from a variety of backgrounds but also those with different ideas, mindsets, worldviews, and personalities.
+While having a range of backgrounds often leads to a diversity of personal attributes, this is not always the case.
+The desire to hire a “cultural fit” can lead to the problem of hiring people with similar personality types, who just happen to come from different cultures or backgrounds.
+True diversity is achieved when an employer embraces all differences: differences in background, as well as differences in personality and thought.

 Why Is It Important?